Korean War Legacy Project

 Duties in the Fire Direction Center

 James Cochran recounts his transfer and arrival at post in the Punch Bowl area and details the living conditions there amid the artillery.
 He describes his role in the Fire Direction Center (FDC) which entailed providing the battery with information for aiming.
-He offers a shift rotation example for this particular role as well.
+He explains a shift rotation example for this particular role as well.

 Tags: Front lines,Impressions of Korea,Living conditions,Weapons